TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/home.md

 - [Joshua Stern](mailto:tuj64084@temple.edu)

 ## Call for Papers
-### CENFAD Hosting a Workshop for PhD Students of all Disciplines for Spring 2021
+### CENFAD Workshop - Latin America and the World: Globalization and Its Discontents
-The workshop’s purpose is to advance the research projects of PhD students working on dissertations on inter-American relations or Latin American foreign policy, with the related goal of producing an edited book.
-PhD students from all disciplines of the social sciences and humanities are encouraged to apply.
+The workshop’s purpose is to advance the research projects of PhD students working on dissertations on inter-American relations or Latin American foreign policy by pairing them with their dream mentors.
+The workshop will take place on May 14th from 8:15 to 4pm EST and will be online and open to the public.
+The participants' papers, the workshop schedule, and a zoom link will be provided soon on this page.

-- Please read the [Call for Applications](https://drive.google.com/file/d/1lM8l3aAeMXe8-J0brXaW32k1IuWX7fI-/view?usp=sharing) (pdf.) to learn more about this upcoming opportunity for the fall.

 ___